eclipsesource/tabris-decorators/doc/di/Injector.md

 Shorthand for `addHandler({targetType, handler})`.

+## register(targetType, value)

+Makes the given value available for injection as the given target type.
+This differs from `@shared` in that it registers an existing instance, not a class that will be instantiated by the framework.

+Same as calling `addHandler(targetType, () => value)`.

+The `register` method of the default global injector instance is also exported directly by `'tabris-decorators'`.

 ## Custom Injector instances

 For unit tests or libraries it may be useful to create a separate `Injector` instance to keep the registered injection handlers separate.